This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 I know this because my girlfriend and I were in this position not too long ago.

 Watching porn wasn’t an addiction per se, but it was a habit I had developed when I was 13.
-Often when I was in my room and felt lonely or bored, my mind would wander.
-Soon after that my fingers would click on my keyboard where they would search for porn.
-It wasn’t always conscious, but looking back I see now how my aimless searches on the internet were an attempt conceal a deep feeling of emptiness with hyper-stimulating images of sex.
+When I was in my room and felt lonely or bored, my mind would wander.
+Soon after that, my fingers would click on my keyboard, where they would search for porn.
+It wasn’t always conscious, but looking back, I see now how my aimless searches on the internet were an attempt to conceal a deep feeling of emptiness with hyper-stimulating images of sex.

 It was difficult as I struggled to kick this decade-long habit, as it is giving up anything you have done hundreds of times.
-I had to check myself when my reflex was to reach for porn, instead of real intimacy with my girlfriend.
-I had to create boundaries around my personal time to resist the temptation of a mindless search.
-Luckily I didn’t have as serious an obsession as many do, but my girlfriend stood beside me, and still supports me, and it has made all the difference.
+I had to check myself when my reflex was to reach for porn instead of real intimacy with my girlfriend.
+I had to create boundaries around my time to resist the temptation of a mindless search.
+Luckily, I didn’t have as severe an obsession as many do, but my girlfriend stood beside me and still supports me, and it has made all the difference.

-I have committed to ending my viewing habits of porn once and for all, and her confidence in me has made avoiding porn, which is always only one click away, much easier.
+I have committed to ending my viewing habits of porn once and for all, and her confidence in me has made avoiding porn, which is always only one click away, much more manageable.

 This experience has taught us both a lot about the helpful (and not-so-helpful) ways that a significant other can best support their partner through the difficult journey of ditching porn.
 Here are five ways you can be their support while they kick a toxic habit (or addiction) to the curb.
 And while the following language is about a heterosexual relationship, this can apply to relationships of all kinds where either partner is struggling.